Kidapawan: Geography

 Kidapawan is located at the foot of Mount Apo, in southeastern Cotabato province, in the middle of the four major Mindanaoan cities of General Santos, Davao, Cotabato and Cagayan de Oro.
-It shares its borders with the Cotabato towns of Magpet and President Roxas to the north, Matalam to the west, M’lang to the south and Makilala to the east.
+It shares its borders with the Cotabato towns of Magpet and Pres.
+Roxas to the north, Makilala to the south, Matalam to the west and M'lang to the southwest.

 Kidapawan covers a total land area of 358.47 km2.
 Its land area is mostly flat, except for the increasingly hilly and mountainous regions to the northeast near Mount Apo, the highest point in the Philippines.
 The Kabacan River has its source in the northeastern part of the city and flows through its northern border with Magpet town.

 Barangays

 The city of Kidapawan is politically subdivided into 40 barangays.
 Each barangay can be further subdivided into puroks and sitios.